i-can-not-program/faketyping/README.md

 ```
 ### Contributing

 Contributions are welcome!
-There are a few ways you can do this:
-- You have a better way of doing something
-- There is something wrong
-- It doesn't work
-- You want or made a feature

-If any of these apply, open a pull request or issue.
+Basically,
+if you've changed the something in the repo, and it improves, fixes or adds something, open a pull request.

+If there's something wrong with the repo, or there's something you want, like a bug fix or a feature, open an issue.

-You can also come up with a better name, I don't know about these sorts of things.
+You can also come up with a better name, just tell me if anything in this repo is bad or can be improved.